CCGS Terry Fox: CCGS Terry Fox (1991–present)

 Under the Canadian Coast Guard, CCGS Terry Fox is classified as a heavy icebreaker.
 She is homeported in St. John's, Newfoundland and Labrador and operates in the Gulf of St. Lawrence during the winter ice season and in Canada's eastern Arctic during the summer shipping season, assisting in escorting the annual Arctic summer sealift to coastal communities.

 In 2014, Terry Fox and Louis S. St-Laurent travelled to the Canadian Arctic to map the undersea continental shelf.
 In August, they became the first Canadian government ships to reach the North Pole in 20 years.

 Terry Fox ran aground in April 2018 near Bide Arm but managed to return to port under her own power.

 The vessel's port side auxiliary diesel generator was damaged by fire on 16 August 2022, putting the icebreaker out of service until mid-September of the same year.

 In June 2023, Terry Fox was among the Canadian Coast Guard ships that was deployed in the search efforts involved in the Titan submersible implosion.

-While Terry Fox was scheduled for decommissioning already in 2020, she is planned to undergo an 18-month service life extension between late 2023 and spring 2025, allowing her to remain in service until a replacement polar icebreaker built as part of the National Shipbuilding Strategy enters service.
+While Terry Fox was originally scheduled for decommissioning already in 2020, she was instead decided to undergo a service life extension starting in late 2023, allowing her to remain in service until a replacement polar icebreaker built as part of the National Shipbuilding Strategy enters service.
+The $135 million refit, in which the original Stork-Werkspoor main diesel engines would be replaced by new Bergen units, was awarded to Heddle Shipyards (later Ontario Shipyards) at the former Port Weller Dry Docks site.